We provide training and consultation. We provide direct service to clients.

 INTERESTED IN A CONSULTATION?

 A confidential, compassionate, and structured process to effectively resolve workplace, family, community or organizational conflicts.
+As conflict is a part of larger social and institutional influences, we approach it with awareness and a goal of advancing racial and social justice.

 OUR MEDIATION PHILOSOPHY